Zeddnyx/gruvbox.nvim/README.md

 # Installation

-how to to install gruvbox.nvim with packer.nvim or vim-plug
+how to to install gruvbox.nvim with packer.nvim, vim-plug or lazy

 [packer.nvim](https://github.com/wbthomason/packer.nvim)